Supreme Court says warrant necessary for phone location data

 "This is a groundbreaking victory for Americans' privacy rights in the digital age," ACLU attorney Nathan Freed Wessler, who argued the case, said in a statement.
 "The Supreme Court has given privacy law an update that it has badly needed for many years, finally bringing it in line with the realities of modern life.
 The government can no longer claim that the mere act of using technology eliminates the Fourth Amendment's protections."

-The Federal Communications Commission opened an investigation into LocationSmart in May this year, a company that boasted that it could find any phone in the US without needing special permission.
+Also in May, the Federal Communications Commission opened an investigation into LocationSmart, a company that boasted that it could find any phone in the US without needing special permission.

 Wyden said Friday's ruling was a "welcome step" for privacy and fighting against the expanding power of government surveillance.